Billmate/woocommerce/src/Readme.txt

 2. Unzip the zip-file
 3. Upload the folder "billmate-payment-gateway-for-woocommerce" to /wp-content/plugins2
 4. Login to your Wordpress and navigate to Plugins-Installed Plugins and Activate "Woocommerce Billmate Gateway"
-5. Navigate to Settings under Wordpress, then "Billmate Settings" and enter your Billmate ID and Secret
+5. Navigate to Settings under Wordpress, then "Qvickly Settings" and enter your Qvickly ID and Secret
 6. Navigate to Woocomerce-Settings-Checkout and setup the payment methods.

 Link to full documentation: https://billmate.se/plugins/manual/Installationsmanual_Woocommerce_Billmate.pdf (Swedish)